 When it comes down to it, managers are stressed.
 New research from Gallup shows that compared with May 2020, managers feel less prepared to do their job, less informed and less certain that their organization cares about their overall well-being.
 This impacts the work-life balance of managers, along with their physical well-being and their ability to support their team.
 This perceived lack of support can leave teams feeling less prepared or even burned out.

-Becoming a manager is full of new responsibilities — stack the COVID-19 pandemic on top and the challenges can seem impossible.
+Becoming a manager is full of new responsibilities and the challenges can seem impossible.
 It’s clear that managers are important to the success of your people and your business.
 In fact, research shows that most employees say their immediate managers matter the most for well-being support at work.
 It’s also been found that managers account for at least 70% of the variance in employee engagement.
 This means that in order for managers to care for their employees, the organization must care for managers.

 5 ways to support a first-time manager